 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Life After Detox

 Detox is just the first part of addiction treatment.
 Detox on its own is usually insufficient for a successful recovery.
 Addicted people need to treat the psychological part of their addiction.
-They can accomplish this with counseling, support groups or an inpatient rehab program.
-An addiction provider will help you transition into your new treatment plan.
+They can accomplish this with counseling, support groups, or an inpatient rehab program.
+Contact a treatment provider to find a treatment center near you.